renatoGarcia/icecream-cpp/README.md

 program, as would be expected of a global variable.
 It is created with all config options at its default values, and any change is readily seen by the whole program.

-At any point of the code we can create a new config layer at the current scope by instantiating a new `IC_CONFIG` variable, calling the `IC_CONFIG_SCOPE()` macro.
-All the config options of this new instance will be in an "unset" state by default, and any request to an option value not yet set will be delegated to its parent.
+At any point in the code we can create a new config layer in the current scope by instantiating a new `IC_CONFIG` variable, calling the `IC_CONFIG_SCOPE()` macro function.
+All the config options of this new instance will be at an "unset" state by default, and any request to retrieve an option value not yet set will be delegated to its parent.
 That request will go up on the parent chain until the first one having that option set answers.

 All config options are set by using accessor methods of the `IC_CONFIG` object, and they can be chained: